Steinbrücken Cave

 Steinbrücken Cave (Steinbrückenhöhle, "Stone bridge cave", no. 1623/204 in the Austrian cave register) was discovered by the Cambridge University Caving Club on the Loser Plateau in 1999.
 It is part of the large Schwarzmooskogel cave system (Schwarzmooskogelhöhlensystem), and is named after a nearby natural arch.
 The arch is in fact a former entrance to Traungold Cave (1623/231e) which has been developed into a convenient bivouac shelter for cave explorers.
+The SMK system is the 17th longest cave system in the world.

 Layout

 As of 2013, the cave has six entrances, has passages of 18.6 km in length and a depth of 622 m.
 There are over 300 question marks (unexplored leads) of varying quality in the cave.

 The position of the first entrance is Alt 1812.40, 47°41.456′N 13°49.288′E.

 The originally discovered entrance A is primarily used as a route to the deepest part of the cave, "Razor Dance", a narrow rift of over 500 m extent.
 32 pitches and climbs are required to reach the terminal sump.